bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/g/GroundResistance_2NdoXdKT98XeEMmk8dSBQF/Documentation.md

-The resisrance through earthing terminal exit to the ground.
+The resistance through earthing terminal exit to the ground.